burnbright/silverstripe-externalurlfield/README.md

 ### HTML5 validation

-Enabled by default, the html5 validation sets the field type atribute to `url, and adds a pattern attribute whic is set to `https?://.+`.
+Enabled by default, the html5 validation sets the field type atribute to `url`, and adds a pattern attribute which is set to `https?://.+`.

 Disable using the `html5validation` config:
 ```php